rodrigue89/Swizzle/Tutorials/Functions (#4).md

 ### Parameters

 Go back to the `greet` function.
-Inside the parentheses, put the word `name`, a colon, and the `String`.
+Inside the parentheses, put the word `name`.
 Then, change the inside code to look like this:

 ```
-func greet(name: String) {
+func greet(name) {
     print("Hello,", name, "!");
 }

 greet("Norah");
 ```

-The colon and `String` tells the compiler what the type of `name` is.

 Now if we run it, something strange happpens.
 It prints "Hello, Norah !".
 Why that extra space?
 Look at the documentation for the `print` function: